 - Sombulex (100): Sedative

-Marilyn’s mother Gladys also suffered from being run down from working long hours as well as depression and mood swings.
+Marilyn’s mother Gladys also suffered from being run down from working long hours, inhaling dangerous chemicals whilst working as a film cutter, as well as depression and mood swings.
 She was then given medication that triggered abnormal behaviour.
 The effects of many medicines were unknown especially when it came to mental health.